-- Both data and the signals that represent them can be either analog or digital in form. - Data can be analog or digital. - The term analog data refers to information that is continuous; digital data refers to information that has discrete states. - Analog data, such as the sounds made by a human voice, take on continuous values.
+- The term analog data refers to information that is continuous; digital data refers to information that has discrete states. - Analog data, such as the sounds made by a human voice, take on continuous values.
 When someone speaks, an analog wave is created in the air.
 This can be captured by a microphone and converted to an analog signal or sampled and converted to a digital signal. - Digital data take on discrete values.
-For example, data are stored in computer memory in the form of Os and 1s.
+For example, data are stored in computer memory in the form of 0s and 1s.
 They can be converted to a digital signal or modulated into an analog signal for transmission across a medium.